 Global, regional, and national disability-adjusted life-years (DALYs) for 333 diseases and injuries and healthy life expectancy (HALE) for 195 countries and territories, 1990-2016: a systematic analysis for the Global Burden of Disease study 2016Lancet (London, England).
 September 2017 390(10100): 1260-1344.

-Mapping land cover change over continental Africa using Landsat and Google Earth Engine cloud computingPloS One.
-2017 12(9): e0184926.
+Mapping land cover change over continental Africa using Landsat and Google Earth Engine cloud computingPloS ONE.
+September 2017 12(9): e0184926.

 Quantifying the contribution of Plasmodium falciparum malaria to febrile illness amongst African childreneLife.
-October 2017 6
+October 2017 6: e29198.

 Adult vector control, mosquito ecology and malaria transmissionInternational Health.
 March 2015 7(2): 121-129.